bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 - where can we declare code? (where/who does declare -> use site vs declaration site)
 - programming with and upon properties!
-- type families => generic programming without abstract code -->
+- type families => generic programming without abstract code
+- sandboxing (a process just has access to channels it got as long as it cannot aquire channels from keys) -->

 ### Bootstrapping Scripts